Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 1. Largest Contentful Paint (LCP) — Loading Performance

-LCP measures how long it takes for the largest visible element on the screen (the "hero" content) to fully render.
+LCP measures how long it takes for the largest visible element on the screen — usually a hero image or heading — to fully render after the page starts loading.

 The Business Analogy: Imagine walking into a restaurant.
 LCP isn't the time it takes to get through the door; it's the time from sitting down to your main course arriving.
 If you're left staring at an empty table for too long, you'll likely leave regardless of how good the food eventually is.